Use case

 A credible page for legal therefore has to explain how client intake automation, practice area routing, and faq handling work together once the volume is real.
 The strongest deployments remove repetitive coordination while still making escalation, compliance review, and next-step ownership easier to understand.

-That extra depth matters most on pages that would otherwise read like broad industry promises.
-Legal teams are usually comparing whether the workflow will hold up in production, whether the right context gets captured before handoff, and whether the deployment reduces manual follow-up instead of creating a new layer of exception handling.
+Legal teams should verify that the workflow holds up in production, captures the right context before handoff, and reduces manual follow-up instead of creating a new layer of exception handling.

-The operational payoff is clearest when the page explains how the workflow behaves under real pressure: which data has to be present before the next step fires, which exceptions still belong with a human, and how the team measures whether the rollout is removing work instead of only moving it somewhere else.
-That extra detail is what makes a vertical use-case page feel trustworthy to the people who would actually own it after launch.
+The operational payoff depends on behavior under real pressure: required data before the next step fires, exceptions that still belong with a human, and measurements proving that the rollout removes work instead of moving it somewhere else.

 How it works